Pali Hale – Day Trips Suggestions

 - View the Holei Sea Arch (when reopened) at the end of the Chain of Craters Road

-- Lunch or Dinner at Volcano House Rim Restaurant.
+- Lunch or Dinner at Volcano House Rim Restaurant (when reopened).
 Halema’uma’u Kilauea Caldera view during the daylight hours.
 Reservations at least several days in advance are usually required for Rim Restaurant.
 Request a view table.
 If seating or reservation at Rim Restaurant is unavailable try Uncle Georges also in the Volcano house, casual bar/restaurant with same view as Rim.

 - Wine Tasting at Volcano Winery https://volcanowinery.com – 35 Piimauna Dr, Volcano, HI 96785 – Fantastic Hawaii inspired wines and fruit wines, many blended with local Jaboticaba Berries.
 Tell them Mike and Bo from Pali Hale sent you.